JerryBirchler/activity_service/README.md

 This properties list is used internally to merge JSON data across requests on PUT and PATCH API calls.

 The indices collection is a reserved property.
 It contains an array list of indices.
 Each index is comprised of a single string of comma separated values (with no white space) that map to the properties used to construct a composite index.
-In this particular case, we have a comma separated list of "entity.application" which is "Demo", "entity.type" which is "SqlServer", and "entity.name" which is "dfw01sql001".
+In this particular case, we have a comma separated list of "entity.application" which is "Demo", "entity.type" which is "SQLServer", and "entity.name" which is "dfw01sql001".
 The state field is in the record itself and is a numeric value of 0, 1 or 2.
 0 means intiated a request, 1 means recieved a status update, 2 means complete.
 The intent of state is to keep it that simple for a reason.
 I you were to examine the clustering index on the request_index table, it becomes clear that introducing more granular state might present some problems querying for requests.
 The underlying assumption is that the state of any given request for a particular entity (or however you might classify what it is you plan to track) should be in one and only one state.
 It is further assumed that at this level one and only one request can be in any other status than complete.

 To summarize "state" values:
 <pre>